tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Simple Harmonic Motion.md

 An **isochronous oscillator** is one where the period T is not dependent on the amplitude.
 - "isochronous" means occurring at the same time.
+Remember in circular motion we used a = w$^2$r
+We use a similar equation in SHM a = -w$^2$x
+Where x is the displacement from the equilibrium position.
+Again this shows at a ∝ - x